jenasnic/bodu/src/jc/SlideshowBundle/readme.txt

 Allows to manage slideshow for website.

-This bundle requires database 'slideshow' and 'picture' (see SQL in 'Resources/public/database' directory).
+1/ Update database and create both table 'slideshow' and 'picture' using SQL script in 'Resources/public/database'.

-Each slideshow defines pictures which can be sorted.
+2/ Add scripts (in 'Resources/public/js' directory) in website's resources ('/web/resources/js') NOTE : Use script 'Resources/public/js/slideshow.js' to load slideshow using ajax.

-Pictures are uploaded in specific folder '/userfiles/slideshow'.
+NOTE : Pictures are uploaded in specific folder '/userfiles/slideshow'.
 You can change this path in 'Resources/config/services.yml' file.

-NOTE : Add script 'Resources/public/js/slideshow.js' in website's resources ('/web/resources/js') and include this script to load slideshow using ajax.